-- ▶ The European leveraged loan market has grown significantly, as it has in the US.
+- ► The European leveraged loan market has grown significantly, as it has in the US.
 A range of industries and geographies are represented in the Morningstar European Leveraged Loan Index.
-Financing demand from private equity-backed borrowers and buying demand from collateralized loan obligations are key catalysts.
-Some investors use the asset class as a parking lot for private credit allocations. - ► Thanks to higher interest rates, the Morningstar European Leveraged Loan Index's yield to maturity exceeds that of the Morningstar Eurozone High-Yield Bond Index by roughly 2 percentage points. - ► Credit risk is a feature of the asset class.
-The Morningstar European Leveraged Loan Index's creditquality profile is lower than that of its high-yield bond counterpart.
+Financing demand from private equity-backed borrowers and buying demand from collateralized loan obligations are key growth catalysts.
+Some investors use the asset class as a parking lot for private credit allocations. - ► Thanks to higher interest rates, the Morningstar European Leveraged Loan Index's yield to maturity exceeds that of the Morningstar Eurozone High-Yield Bond Index by a substantial margin. - Credit risk is a feature of the asset class.
+The Morningstar European Leveraged Loan Index's credit-quality profile is lower than that of its high-yield bond counterpart.
 The index has declined sharply in periods of economic stress, though overall volatility has been lower than that of high-yield bonds. - Leveraged loans' low correlation with equities and government bonds gives them diversification appeal.

-1 For a full discussion of index methodology, see "Construction Rules for Morningstar Leveraged Loan Indexes."
+For a full discussion of index methodology, see " Morningstar Leveraged Loan Indexes Methodology."

-2 For a full discussion of index methodology, see "Construction Rules for Morningstar Bond Indexes."
+For a full discussion of index methodology, see "Construction Rules for the Morningstar Bond Indexes."